Alaska Occupational Safety and Health (AKOSH)

 Fax: (907) 269-4950

-To register a workplace safety or health complaint, call 1-800-770-4940.
+To register a workplace safety or health complaint, call (800) 770-4940, or you may file a complaint electronically using the link below.
 Complaints that involve conditions where workers are exposed to imminent serious injury or death are the highest priority.

-Occupational accidents that result in the death or overnight hospitalization of one or more employees must be reported to AKOSH within 8 hours.
+Occupational accidents that result in death, inpatient hospitalization, amputation, or loss of eye involving one or more employees must be reported to AKOSH within 8 hours.
 Immediately report accidents to:

 AKOSH Review Board